bytedance/coconut_cvpr2024/README.md

 - [x] Huggingface dataset preview on relabeled COCO-Val and COCONut-S
 - [x] Huggingface preview on COCONut-B
 - [x] Convert the annotation to semantic segmentation.
-- [ ] Object detection dataset download link.
+- [x] Release COCONut-val and instance segmentation annotations (no need to convert from the panoptic masks).
-- [ ] Release COCONut-L and COCONut-val by the end of April
+- [ ] Release Release COCONut-L and object detection annotations.

 ## Dataset Splits
 Splits    |  #images | #masks | images | kaggle | huggingface